Samsung/tizen-docs/docs/platform/release-notes/tizen-4-0-m3.md

   - Support for EvasGL thread separation on direct rendering mode has been added.
   - The pre-compiled shader list has been optimized for boot time enhancement.
   - Support for the Evas GL capability test has been added.
-  - EGL Sync is added for EvasGL’s EGLImage.
+  - EGL Sync is added for EvasGL's EGLImage.

 #### Fixes